drego85/DDoS-PHP-Script/README.md

-packet	OPTIONAL number of packets to send to the target, required if time is not used bytes	OPTIONAL size of the packet to send, defualt: 65000 format	OPTIONAL output format, (text,json,xml), default: text verbose	OPTIONAL 0: debug, 1:info, 2:notice, 3:warning, 4:error, default: info
+packet	OPTIONAL number of packets to send to the target, required if time is not used bytes	OPTIONAL size of the packet to send, defualt: 65000 format	OPTIONAL output format, (text,json,xml), default: text output	OPTIONAL logfile, save the output to file verbose	OPTIONAL 0: debug, 1:info, 2:notice, 3:warning, 4:error, default: info

 Note: 	If both time and packet are specified, only time will be used